-NOTE: File Synchronization and Partitioning controls will appear when connected to a Titan Pod.
-Since a Pod has no built-in recording function, these controls have no effect.
+NOTE: File Synchronization and Partitioning controls appear when connected to a Titan Pod.
+A Pod has no built-in recording function, so these controls have no effect.

 File Synchronization

 Applicable only to Titan Mini-Recorders, this parameter sets the time interval for updating the FAT table on the SD memory card, in increments from ten seconds to five minutes: